-The information provided in this report is based on the EPA's recommended summary checklist for Superfund site groundwater TI evaluation.
+The information provided in this report is based on the U.S. Environmental Protection Agency's (EPA's) recommended summary checklist for Superfund site groundwater TI evaluation.
 The checklist was developed by the EPA to assist regions in evaluating whether they have sufficient information to support a TI evaluation for the administrative record.
-Categories of information in the checklist include (1) the specific ARARs or media cleanup standards that are being addressed, (2) the spatial extent of TI decisions, (3) the development and purpose of the site conceptual model, (4) evaluation of restoration potential, (5) cost estimates, (6) alternative remedial strategies, and (7) additional remedy selection considerations.
-The EPA checklist is included as an appendix with linked references to specific locations in this document where supporting information can be found.
-Supporting information includes a summary of site hydrogeology, time-histories of measured iodine-129 concentrations in groundwater, and the changes in plume area over time.
-Subsurface flow and transport model projections are also presented to illustrate the effects of the current pump-and-treat system and hydraulic containment wells on iodine-129 plume dynamics.
+Categories of information in the checklist include (1) the specific applicable or relevant and appropriate requirements (ARARs) or media cleanup standards that are being addressed, (2) the spatial extent of TI decisions, (3) the development and purpose of the site conceptual model, (4) evaluation of restoration potential, (5) cost estimates, (6) alternative remedial strategies, and (7) additional remedy selection considerations.
+The EPA checklist is included as Appendix A to this report, with links to specific locations in this document that provide supporting information, including a summary of site hydrogeology, time-histories of measured iodine-129 concentrations in groundwater, and the changes in plume area over time.
+Appendix B provides a compendium of publications that support the iodine conceptual model, iodine technology evaluation, and data and parameter evaluations.
+Collectively, these publications support the information required in the EPA checklist.

-&lt;sup>1 USDOE.
+1 DOE.
 2013.
 Hanford Site Cleanup Completion Framework.
 DOE/RL-2009-10, Rev. 1, U.S. Department of Energy, Richland Operations Office, Richland, Washington.

-Although the iodine-129 plume footprint is shrinking over time, model projections suggest that iodine-129 concentrations will remain above the DWS beyond the hydraulic containment specified in the ROD as an interim remedial action.
+Although the iodine-129 plume footprint is shrinking over time, model projections suggest that iodine-129 concentrations will remain above the DWS beyond the hydraulic containment period specified in the ROD as an interim remedial action.
 Hence, to achieve site closure, a TI waiver may be necessary for recalcitrant regions of the plume that remain above the DWS within this timeframe.
-Natural attenuation mechanisms, or targeted remedies currently being evaluated in ongoing laboratory studies, can reduce concentrations below the DWS in the more distal regions of the plume.
-The information provided in this report addresses the technical basis needed for a TI waiver for iodine-129 that will also address protectiveness of human health and the environment.
+The information provided in this report addresses the technical basis needed for TI waiver consideration for iodine-129.